jpverkamp/blog/content/programming/wombat-ide/2012-04-13-wombat-ide-turtle-graphics.md

 {{< figure src="/embeds/2012/star.png" >}}
 ### Dragon fractal:
-This is a pretty fractal translated almost directly from the {{< wikipedia "L-System" >}} Wikipedia page.
+This is a pretty fractal translated almost directly from the [[wiki:L-System]]() Wikipedia page.
 Each recursive level became a function directly this time.
 The coloring is randomly selected tones from yellow to red.

 ```scheme
 (define dragon